xpfw/xpfw/docs/form/theming.md

 ComponentRegistry.registerComponent(FieldType.Number, "guided", GuidedNumbersField)
 ```
 With this we have registered a theme named `guided` for the `Number`-FieldType.
-To render a number field with said theme simply pass the `theme`-property to a `SharedField`.
+To render a number field with said theme pass the `theme`-property to a `SharedField`.

 ```jsx
 <SharedField